SET SOME GOALS!

 S T E P S E V E N

 POST IT AND SHARE IT.
-Write it down (subscribe below for a free goal setting worksheet) and put it in a place you will see it and be reminded of it regularly.
+Write it down (subscribe below for a free goal setting worksheet to make this step easy) and put it in a place you will see it and be reminded of it regularly.
 Share it with your significant other, friend, family member, etc. Let them know what you are doing, why, and how they can help you.
 Maybe they will join you?
 Make a plan to check in with your goals at least a couple of times per week to ensure you are on track.

 S T E P E I G H T